 Gift in memory of Helen Borowitz 2013.240

-The older brother of John Everett Millais, William Henry was closely associated with the founding members of the Pre-Raphaelite Brotherhood.
-Following his brother’s encouragement, William sketched extensively from nature in the early 1850s.
-Here, he painted a sequestered landscape of rough-hewn steps ascending a shady slope.
+William Henry Millais was closely associated with the founding members of the Pre-Raphaelite Brotherhood.
+He sketched extensively from nature in the early 1850s.
+Here, Millais painted a sequestered landscape of rough-hewn steps ascending a shady slope.
 A smattering of light pierces a dense canopy of trees, allowing little to flourish except for the foxgloves that adorn the foreground.
 Ivy growing on the hillside, a decaying stump, and moss-covered steps suggest the passage of time.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.